 Refer to the document SQL Server Failover Cluster Instance on VMware vSAN™ Native for more technical details and the enhanced migration procedure.

-This blog post would not be possible without all hard work done by Tony Wu (Sr. Solution Architect, Storage Product Marketing, VMware Inc).
+This blog post would not be possible without all the hard work done by Tony Wu (Sr. Solution Architect, Storage Product Marketing, VMware Inc).